-Note: If you cannot locate the "SUPER.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS image into a USB flash device (save in the root folder) and rename it "SUPER.ROM" for BIOS recovery use.
+Note: If you cannot locate the "SUPER.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS package.
+Extract the BIOS binary image into a USB flash device and rename it "SUPER.ROM" for the BIOS recovery use.

 - Insert the USB device that contains the new BIOS image ("SUPER.
-ROM") into any available USB port Be sure the file is saved in the very top (root) folder. - 3.
+ROM") into any available USB port.
+Be sure the file is saved in the very top (root) folder. - 3.
 With the USB device inserted, power on the system.
 If the screen appears as below, press to continue.